Alberta Highway 633

-Alberta Provincial Highway No. 633, commonly referred to as Highway 633, is a highway in the province of Alberta, Canada.
-It runs west–east from Highway 757 just north of Highway 16 to Highway 2 (St. Albert Trail) in St. Albert.
+Highway 633 is a highway in the province of Alberta, Canada.
+It runs west–east from Highway 757, about 2.5 km north of Highway 16, to Ray Gibbon Drive in St. Albert.
+It formerly extended to Highway 2 (St. Albert Trail) in St. Albert; however the 2.5 km section was decommissioned in the 2020s.
 It runs through the summer villages on the north side of Isle Lake, and the south side of Lac Ste.
 Anne.
 It is also known as Villeneuve Road between Villeneuve and St. Albert.

+An 8 km section of Highway 633 between Alberta Beach and Highway 43 was formerly designated as Highway 33; in c.
+1985, the section became part of Highway 633.